ggicci/ggicci/README.md

 I'm **Ggicci** /ˈdʒiːtʃi/, an **OSS lover** and contributor.
 I do hope my work could help :)

-**I'm currently living in Shanghai and now open to new opportunities.
-I prefer overseas jobs and hope my employer can provide visa support.** Please feel free to contact me at [LinkedIn](https://www.linkedin.com/in/ggicci).

 ## My Open Source Projects